 - Prescription drugs to cure the terminal illness.

-Only drugs intended for pain relief and symptom control are covered by Medicare’s hospice benefit.
+Only drugs intended for pain relief and symptom control are covered by the Medicare hospice benefit.

 - Care from any hospice provider that wasn’t arranged by the hospice medical team.